farsounder/CSBDataExplorer/README.md

 The OG bathy viewer is available here and managed by NOAA: https://www.ncei.noaa.gov/maps/bathymetry/

-This project is a simple web app intended for individuals contributing to the CSB database to be able to visualize their own data on the map.
-That is currently possible in the NOAA viewer also of course, but this project will make it easier and allow the user to save their platform to their account so they can always view it.
+This project is a simple web app intended for individuals contributing to the CSB database to be able to visualize their own data on the map, and see some simple stats.

 ## Getting Started